 2017 Barbara G. Laurie Scholar

 Raina Lee, University of Virginia, Clas of 2023

 2019 Barbara G. Laurie Scholar

-Supported by the DC Commission on the Arts and Humanities.
+WAF programs are supported in part by the DC Commission on the Arts and Humanities.